Sweet Harmony (The Beloved song): Critical reception

+Chart performance

+"Sweet Harmony" peaked at number three for three weeks in Austria, number six in Germany and Switzerland, number seven in Greece and Italy, and number eight in the United Kingdom.
+In the latter, it peaked in its second week at the UK Singles Chart, on 24 January 1993.
+It stayed at that position for two weeks and for ten weeks inside the UK Top 100.
+On the Music Week Dance Singles chart, the song peaked at number eleven same week.
+It was also a top-20 hit in Denmark, France, Ireland, and Sweden.
+On the Eurochart Hot 100, "Sweet Harmony" peaked at number 20 in May 1993.
+It debuted on the chart fifteen weeks earlier, at number 66 on 30 January, after charting in the UK.

+In North America, the song peaked at number 23 on both the US Billboard Dance Club Play and Modern Rock Tracks charts, and number 14 on the Billboard Bubbling Under Hot 100 chart.
+Elsewhere, it was a top-10 hit in Mexico and peaked at number 147 in Australia.

 Music video

 The accompanying music video for "Sweet Harmony" was directed by Big TV.
 It consisted of a nude and seated Jon Marsh surrounded by nude women - including Tess Daly - lipsynching the lyrics.
 It is based on the record sleeve on Jimi Hendrix' 1968 album Electric Ladyland, which was taken by photographer David Montgomery.
 Clouds, fog, and white-out effects were used to create a high contrast, while the participants used their arms, legs and hair to cover themselves.
-In an interview, Marsh said that the video was "not intended to be sexual" and was "as asexual as you can get".
+In an interview, Marsh said the video was "not intended to be sexual" and was "as asexual as you can get".
 The video is supposed to represent unity between humans.
 It was nominated for the International Viewer's Choice Award for MTV Europe at MTV Europe Music Awards in 1993.
-"Sweet Harmony" was later published by Vevo on YouTube in February 2019 and as of December 2022, the video had generated more than 31 million views.

-This music video was later spoofed in 1998 by rapper John Forté in the song "Ninety Nine (Flash the Message)" from the album Poly Sci in which the same scenes with nude women is featured, except they have chainsaws.

-In popular culture

-The song appears in the 1993 film, Piccolo grande amore.

-The music video appears in the Beavis and Butt-head episode "Politically Correct", where the duo enjoy the video due to the "nude chicks" and Butt-head stating that it was the "coolest video [he has] ever seen."

-An extended version of the song was used during the end credits of a season 7 episode of Dalziel and Pascoe.

-The song appears in the 2006 film Alien Autopsy starring Ant and Dec.

-The song appears briefly on the episode "Follow the Money" from season 3 of the TV series Narcos.
+Impact and legacy

+British magazine Classic Pop ranked "Sweet Harmony" number two in their list of the top 40 dance tracks from the 90's in 2022.